-Increase in reporting is an indicator of a good reporting culture.
-Challenges in ED in admitting patients and seeing them in the outlined timeframes has generated a significant number of incidents.
+Groups and Directorates are aware of some of the challenges which have seen a rise in incidents and reporting culture.
+Challenges in ED in admitting has generated a significant number of incidents.

 In November 2020, Trusts were asked to report Hospital Acquired COVID 19 infections and deaths.
 These are what has caused the rise in moderate harm and above incidents.